Clinical Mat Pilates Classes

 Our classes are small, a maximum of 6 participants, so you always have close supervision and ‘hands on’ guidance when you need it to help make sure you get the most from the classes.

 Guaranteed space in your chosen class every week

 A regular, easy to manage monthly Direct Debit

 5 (or 10) classes a month, depending on your membership package

 A ‘make up’ class system, whee you can swap one of your regular classes for another class

 Members only oﬀers throughout the year

-1.Before you join our classes, it is essential that you have a Pilates Induction.
+1.Before you join our mat classes, whether as a member or PAYG, it is essential that you have a Pilates Induction.
 In this 1-2-1 session we can get to know you, discuss any injuries you may have and ﬁnd out what you want to achieve through Pilates.

 3. Take a look at out current timetable so you have an idea of what class or classes might suit you before your induction.